jonathanjwatson/intro-to-css/Section-03/40-Welcome-to-Bootstrap-Inst/40-README.md

 You can start using Bootstrap as easily as copy/pasting their sample elements from their documentation.

+### The key to bootstrap is their pre-defined CSS classes.
+As long as your HTML components use these classes, you can tap into their design system.

 ## Todo:

 1. Build a Bootstrap page with only copy/paste.